Citi Personal Wealth Management

 Get ideas on how much you should set aside for a financial emergency and sources of funds to tap into.

 The above content is for informational purposes only and contains a summary of the topic and is not intended to be a comprehensive discussion, including any legal or tax ramifications of the strategies or concepts described herein.
-These strategies are not guaranteed to succeed or indicate future performance, and they do not necessarily represent the experience of other clients.

 This is not an offer to buy or sell any of the securities, insurance products, investments, or other products named.